breatheco-de/exercise-collaborative-html-website/README.md

 ## Deploy the website

-Use Vercel, Netlify or GitHub pages to deploy the website to the team URL (for example: `https://mysuperteam.zeit.sh`).
+Use Vercel, Netlify or GitHub pages to deploy the website and get a URL where anyone can see the results (for example: `https://mysuperteam.zeit.sh`).

 ## Delivery